 1 For example, the mechanism employed in determining the number of appointments for each political party made by London Councils to the former London Fire and Emergency Planning Authority was set out in legislation - the Greater London Authority Act 1999.
+Royal Parks Board - must be a leader of an authority which has a royal park in it.
 2 This will be determined by the application of the d'Hondt formula.